jundalisay/sp/content/en/research/galileo/new/day-1.md

 <!-- even those which are great enough to invalidate the clearest mathematical proof, -->
 Imperfections in the material cannot explain the deviations between machines in the concrete and in the abstract.

-Even if imperfections did not exist, the mere fact that it is matter makes the larger machine, built of the same material and in the same proportion as the smaller, correspond with exactness to the smaller in every respect except that it will not be so strong or so resistant against violent treatment;
+Even if imperfections did not exist, the mere fact that it is matter makes the larger machine, built of the same material and in the same proportion as the smaller, correspond with exactness to the smaller in every respect except that it will not be so strong or so resistant against violent treatment.

 The larger the machine, the greater its weakness.